astronomer/docs/astro/set-up-ci-cd.md

 When developing a strategy, keep the size of your data team in mind while answering the following questions:

 - How many branches of a project do you want to host on Astro?
-Do you need to deploy a single production branch to a Deployment, or do you also need to deploy a development branch?
+- Do you need to deploy a single production branch to a Deployment, or do you also need to deploy a development branch?
 - How many repositories do you want to host your project?
 Will different parts of your team work on different parts of your project?

 Read the following topics to learn which combination of branches and repositories is right for your team.
 Advanced data teams might follow a custom CI/CD strategy that is not described here and is optimized for a particular use case or team structure.
 If you're not sure which CI/CD strategy is right for you, contact your customer success representative.

 ### Single branch vs. multiple branch repositories

-When you create a CI/CD pipeline, your first decision point whether to deploy one or multiple project branches to Astro through CI/CD.
+When you create a CI/CD pipeline, you first must determine if you want to deploy one or multiple project branches to Astro through CI/CD.

 #### Single branch

-The easiest and most cost-effective way to get started with CI/CD on Astro is to maintain a single Git repository that corresponds to a single Astro project and Deployment.
+The most cost-effective way to get started with CI/CD on Astro is to maintain a single Git repository that corresponds to a single Astro project and Deployment.

 This method assumes that you have:

-- 1 Astro project.
+- One Astro project.
-- 1 Astro Workspace for your project.
+- One Astro Workspace for your project.
-- 1 Astro Deployment.
+- One Astro Deployment.
-- 1 primary and permanent branch in your Git repository.
+- One primary and permanent branch in your Git repository.
 Astronomer recommends `main`.

 With this method, you can configure a CI/CD pipeline that deploys code to Astro every time a change is made to an Astro project file in your Git repository.
 To deploy a change to your project:

 - Test all DAG and Astro project changes locally with the Astro CLI.
 See [Test and troubleshoot locally](test-and-troubleshoot-locally.md).
-- Create a new, short-lived branch in your Git repository with the change and open a Pull Request (PR) against the `main` branch for review.
+- Create a new, temporary branch in your Git repository with the change and open a pull request against the `main` branch for review.
-- When the PR is approved and merged to `main`, the change is automatically deployed to your Deployment on Astro.
+- When the pull request is approved and merged to the main branch, the change is automatically deployed to your Deployment on Astro.

 ```mermaid
 flowchart LR;